0845 223 4424 or 020 7089 6221

 Our Helpline is staffed solely by people with hepatitis C, some of whom have been through/or are currently undergoing treatment.

-The Hepatitis C Trust offers a confidential service - nothing you tell The Hepatitis C Trust will be shared by us in a manner which identifies you with any other organisation or individual without your express permission unless we believe you, or someone else, is in serious danger.
+The Hepatitis C Trust offers a confidential service - nothing you tell us will be shared by us in a manner which identifies you with any other organisation or individual without your express permission unless we believe that you, or someone else, are in serious danger.
 Copies of our full confidentiality procedure are available on request from The Hepatitis C Trust.

-We are also happy to act as a resource for professionals or students who may need information about hepatitis C for their clients or studies, or in the course of their work.
+We are also happy to act as a resource for professionals or students who may need information about hepatitis C for their clients or studies or in the course of their work as well as for families and friends of people affected by hepatitis C.

 Calls may be monitored for training purposes.
 If this is the case, the caller will be advised at the beginning of the call.